 You may also consider trying ‘paaya’ (mutton soup) at Hotel Nayaab.
 When you walk on the streets next to the Charminar, you will see vendors sell fritters in a yoghurt based soup called ‘pakora curry’.
 I skipped that because I like the West Indian/Maharashtrian version much better.
 Also, the double ka meetha from Hotel Bawarchi is quite delicious as well.

 Hope this trail was useful!
+If you’re looking for a place to stay in Hyderabad, check this out.
 Let me know any questions you have in the comments below!
 Ta!